From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Perspectives and conclusion

-Neural operators have demonstrated tremendous potential across multiple scientific and engineering domains.
-In Bayesian inverse problems, they accelerate computational processes by serving as efficient surrogates for expensive PDE solvers, enabling rapid posterior sampling in high-dimensional spaces \cite{cao2023residual, cao2024derivative, gao2024adaptive}.
-Neural operators are attractive for optimization and control problems, where the bottleneck is the computation of the forward solution given the updated parameter field \cite{shukla2024deep}.
-The major hurdle in this direction is the unpredictability of the accuracy of neural operator predictions.
-This stems from the fact that the training data is generated based on prior knowledge of the distribution of the parameter field, and during the optimization and control iterations, the parameter fields for which solutions are sought could be far from the training regime; \cite{jha2024residual} shows that neural operators trained on a prior distribution perform poorly in the optimization problem.
+Digital twins are another application area where neural operators may be useful, especially when repeated state predictions are needed under varying model or control parameters.
+Digital twin frameworks are expanding due to advances in computational capacity, multi-physics modeling, sensing, and control technologies; see \cite{juarez2021digital, wagg2020digital}.
+Neural operators can serve as fast surrogate models for predicting system states within such frameworks \cite{kobayashi2024deep}.

-Digital twins are another area that is seeing rapid expanse due to increased computational capacity, multiscale multiphysics modeling capabilities, innovation in sensors and actuators to measure and control the system, and growth in artificial intelligence; see the review on digital twins \cite{juarez2021digital, wagg2020digital}.
-Neural operators show great potential in aiding the computations in digital twins.
-They can be used as a surrogate of the computationally demanding task of computing the next state of the system given the current state and model and control parameters \cite{kobayashi2024deep}.
+Neural operators have also demonstrated potential in Bayesian inverse problems, optimization, and control.
+In Bayesian inverse problems, they can accelerate posterior sampling by replacing expensive PDE solves with surrogate evaluations \cite{cao2023residual, cao2024derivative, gao2024adaptive}.
+In optimization and control problems, the primary computational bottleneck is often the repeated evaluation of the forward solution for varying parameter fields \cite{shukla2024deep}.
+A major challenge in these settings is the lack of reliable mechanisms for predicting surrogate accuracy.
+Training data are typically generated from a prior distribution, whereas optimization and control procedures may require evaluations far outside this regime. \cite{jha2024residual} demonstrates that neural operators trained on a prior distribution can perform poorly when used within optimization loops.
+This issue is discussed in more detail in the next subsection.